-Hinting is the process of adding to a font information that affects how the outline is fit onto a grid for screen display or printing.
+Hinting is the process of adding information to a font which affects how the outline fits onto a grid for screen display or printing.
 It has the greatest impact at lower resolutions – mostly on screen, but also at very small sizes in print.
 Generally, it tries to make the font look better by keeping heights, distances and stroke thicknesses consistent, distorting the outlines to fit the grid better, or increase certain features (such as x-height).
 See also Hinting actions and TrueType Hinting.

 Hints may be at the font level, such as overshoot zones (blue zones) and standard stem thicknesses.

 Font-level hints define important vertical positions in the font, the most commonly used stem widths and some other important data that helps control the hinting process.

 Having correct font-level hints, especially overshoot zones, is critical to getting good results from either auto-hinting and manual hinting in FontLab.